pachyderm/pachyderm/doc/deployment/amazon_web_services/aws_cloudfront.md

 # Deploy a Pachyderm Cluster with CloudFront

-After you have an EKS cluster or a Kubernetes cluster deployed with `kops` ready as described in [Deploy](TBA), you can integrate you Kubernetes cluster with Amazon CloudFront™.
+After you have an EKS cluster or a Kubernetes cluster deployed with `kops` ready, you can integrate it with Amazon
+CloudFront™.

 Amazon CloudFront is a content delivery network (CDN) that